Kunle Adeyemi: Makoko Floating School & Water Architecture

 Who Shaped Him

-Peter Eisenman at Princeton supervised Adeyemi’s research on market economies in developing cities — the theoretical foundation for treating informal settlements as design problems rather than urban failures.
+Peter Eisenman at Princeton supervised Adeyemi’s research on market economies in developing cities, providing the theoretical foundation for treating informal settlements as design problems rather than urban failures.
 (Direct influence)2

 Who He Shaped

 The architect as iterative prototyper.
 Most architects design a building, build it once, and move on.
-Adeyemi’s MFS system has been deployed, failed, revised, and redeployed six times.
-The iterative method — borrowed from product design and applied to architecture — challenges the profession’s assumption that buildings are permanent, single-version artifacts.
+Adeyemi’s MFS system has deployed, failed, revised, and redeployed six times.
+The iterative method, borrowed from product design and applied to architecture, challenges the profession’s assumption that buildings are permanent, single-version artifacts.

 The Throughline